 WHICH JR PASS TO BUY

-JR Passes can be ordered to suit you, customizing the length of your stay, the areas in which you wish to travel and the level of comfort you want onboard.
+Rail passes can be ordered to suit you, customizing the length of your stay, the areas in which you wish to travel, and the level of comfort you want onboard.

 CHECK NOW → JR PASS PRICE

-The Ordinary Car or Green Car option is the difference between standard travel and first-class travel, however, the standard cars are comfortable for long-distance travel with plenty of room and come with a charge port and Green Car JR passes can cost up to 50% more.
+The Ordinary Car or Green Car option is the difference between standard travel and first-class travel, however, the standard cars are comfortable for long-distance travel with plenty of room and come with a charge port, and Green Car passes can cost up to 50% more.

-You can also purchase for your area of travel – they offer a JR Tokyo Pass for just Tokyo and also regional ones such as; JR West Rail Pass for West Japan, JR East Rail Pass for East Japan, JR Kansai Pass for Kansai, JR Pass Hokkaido for Hokkaido, JR Passes for Central Japan and Shikoku, or you can buy a whole Japan Rail Pass to access them all.
+You can also purchase for your area of travel – they offer a JR Tokyo Pass for just Tokyo and also regional ones such as; JR West Rail Pass for West Japan, JR East Rail Pass for East Japan, JR Kansai Pass for Kansai, JR Hokkaido Pass for Hokkaido, passes for Central Japan and Shikoku, or you can buy a whole Japan Rail Pass to access them all.

 WHERE TO BUY THE JAPAN RAIL PASS

-You can purchase a JR Pass online through an official Japan Rail Pass reseller and I recommend using Klook.
+You can purchase a pass online through an official Japan Rail Pass reseller and I recommend using Klook.